by Susan Flantzer © Unofficial Royalty 2016

 On August 22, 1485, Henry Tudor defeated King Richard III at the Battle of Bosworth Field and became King Henry VII, the first Tudor king of England.
 Elizabeth of York and Henry VII married on January 18, 1486, at the Palace of Westminster.
 Henry VII had Parliament repeal Titulus Regius, the act that declared King Edward IV’s marriage invalid and his children illegitimate, thereby legitimizing his wife.
 The Tudor Rose, a combination of the Red Rose of Lancaster and the White Rose of York, symbolized the new House of Tudor.

-Workers doing some remodeling in the Tower of London in 1674 dug up a wooden box containing two small human skeletons.
+Workers remodeling at the Tower of London in 1674 dug up a wooden box containing two small human skeletons.
 The bones were found buried 10 feet under the staircase leading to the chapel in the White Tower.
 Presuming the remains were those of King Edward V and Richard, Duke of York, King Charles II ordered the remains placed in an urn in Westminster Abbey.
 In 1933, the remains were removed from the urn and examined.
 The conclusion was that the bones belonged to two children around the correct ages for the princes.
 This examination has been criticized with one of the issues being no attempt was made to determine if the remains were male or female.
 There has been no further examination and the remains are still in the urn in Westminster Abbey.

 In 1789, workers doing repairs in St. George’s Chapel at Windsor Castle accidentally broke into the vault of Edward IV and Elizabeth Woodville.
-Adjoining that vault was another vault, which contained the coffins of two children, and was inscribed with the names of two of Edward IV’s children who had predeceased him, George, 1st Duke of Bedford, who had died at age two and Mary of York who had died at age 14.
+Adjoining that vault was another vault, which contained the coffins of two children, and was inscribed with the names of two of Edward IV’s children who had predeceased him, George, 1st Duke of Bedford, who had died at age two, and Mary of York who had died at age 14.
 However, during the 1810 – 1813 construction of the Royal Tomb House in St. George’s Chapel, two other coffins clearly labeled as George Plantagenet and Mary Plantagenet were discovered and moved into Edward IV’s adjoining vault.
-Especially after the excavation and positive identification of King Richard III’s remains, this leads us to question exactly whose remains are in those four coffins, but the royal approval required for any testing of an interred royal has not been granted.
+Especially after the excavation and positive identification of King Richard III’s remains, this leads us to question exactly whose remains are in those four coffins.
+However, the royal approval required for any testing of an interred royal has not been granted.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.